ArashHafiz/task_manager/README.md

 ## Features
 - Task creation, editing and deletion
 - File saving and retrieval system
-- Time setting for tasks
+- Due setting for tasks
 - Addition of notes to tasks
 - Addition of tags to tasks
+- Marking and un-marking of tasks as complete

 ## Installation & Setup
 1. Clone the repository: